 Since its initial release, FamilySearch has enhanced many features that give you clues to your heritage and where your family tree needs a little work.

-While you have limited options to customize a printed version of the fan chart, you can change how you view the online version.
+While you have limited options to customize a printed version of this chart, you can change how you view the online version.

 First, you can expand your family tree from 4 to 7 generations.
 I'm often overwhelmed by 7 generations and opt to view 5 or 6 generations.

 Second, you can also invert the colors.
-The default is a white fan chart on a gray background.
-You can switch that to a black chart on a gray background.
+The default is a white chart on a gray background.
+You can switch that to a black fan on a gray background.

-Then you can customize the fan chart and leverage the tree for your genealogy research by changing what is highlighted on the chart.
+Then you can focus your genealogy research by changing what is highlighted.
 Keep reading to learn more.

-Several different views can help you do further research on your family tree.
+Several different research views can help you do further genealogy investigations on your family tree.

 Discover the advantage and pitfalls of each view.